igor17400/ChatBot-Skills/README.md

 # ChatBot-Skills
-The goal of this repository is to implement several skills, each one with different objectives.
+The goal of this repository is to implement a chatbot with a skill using Microsoft's framework.
+The skill is a chatbot with different responsabilities.

 ## Countries FAQ